The best book you read this year might have one star.

 Co-host · United States Postal Service, allegedly

 Alex does something at the post office — nobody's entirely sure what.
 He took the job during a Charles Bukowski phase and stayed for the health benefits, long after he outgrew Bukowski and settled into his current Ayn Rand phase.
+He's single, with 1 or 2 kids, or none, who cares.

 Dusty Weibley